suryamarthen-prog/simple-rubric-grader-app/README.md

 1. Clone this repository or download the `index.html` file.
 2. Open `index.html` in any modern web browser (Chrome, Edge, Safari, iPad).
 3. Click **✏️ Edit template** to set up your grading dimensions, weights, and criteria.
-4. Save your template via **📥 Download JSON** for future use.
+4. Save your template via **📥 Download Template** for future use.
 5. Start grading!
-Use the **💾 Save to Cohort** button to build your class analytics.
+Use the **💾 Save to Database** button to build your class analytics.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Feel free to fork, modify, and use it for your own academic or professional evaluations!